PsyTeachR/ads-v1/docs/02-reports.md

 -   You must include the file extension (in this case `.csv`)
 -   The subdirectory folder name (`data`) and the file name are separated by a forward slash `/`
--   Precision is important, if you have a typo in the file name it won't be able to find your file and remember that R is case sensitive - `Sales_Data.csv` is a completely different file to `sales_data.csv` as far as R is concerned.
+-   Precision is important, if you have a typo in the file name it won't be able to find your file; remember that R is case sensitive - `Sales_Data.csv` is a completely different file to `sales_data.csv` as far as R is concerned.

 ::: {.try data-latex=""}
 Run `head()`, `summary()`, `str()`, and `View()` on `sales_local` to confirm that the data is the same as `sales_online`.